Why Your MVP Costs Too Much (And How to Fix It)

 - Run targeted ads.
 Start with $10-20 per day.
 Target the specific demographic you believe has this problem.
 Facebook, Google, or LinkedIn depending on your audience.

 - Measure conversion.
 The median landing page conversion rate is 6.6%.
-If you are below that, your messaging or targeting needs work.
+For B2B SaaS specifically, expect 1.5-3.8% visitor-to-lead conversion, with top performers hitting 8-15%.
+The top 10% of landing pages outperform medians by 7x.
+If you are below median for your industry, your messaging or targeting needs work.
 If you are above it, you have signal.

 - Book calls with leads.
 Do not just collect emails.
 Talk to the people who converted.
 Ask about their current solution, their pain points, what they would pay.